Blood pressure screening

 Usage and Dosage

 The frequency of measurement depends on individual blood pressure levels and risk factors.
 Low-risk individuals may need annual checks, while high-risk groups might require more frequent monitoring.
-Ambulatory blood pressure monitoring involves patients wearing a device for 24 hours, recording blood pressure data at scheduled intervals.
+Ambulatory blood pressure monitoring involves patients wearing a device for 24 hours, recording blood pressure data at regular intervals.

 Benefits and Advantages